NeoGeographyToolkit/StereoPipeline/docs/tools/image_align.rst

 The program ``image_align`` aligns a second image to a first image.
 In the produced aligned second image, each feature has the same row and column coordinates as in the first image.
+It can return a transform in pixel space and one in planet's coordinate system.

 Several alignment transforms are supported.
 The alignment transform is determined with subpixel precision and is applied using bilinear